parnic/node-screenlogic/README.md

 Cancels any delays on the system. ~~See [`SLCancelDelay`](#slcanceldelay) documentation.~~ Resolves/emits the `cancelDelay` event (with a boolean as the returned object) when response is acknowledged.

+#### equipment.getAllCircuitDefinitions()

+Returns an array of objects with circuit names and IDs.
+Internally, this calls equipment.getNCircuitNames() for the count of circuits and equipment.getCircuitNames(index, count) to retrieve the array from the server.

+#### equipment.getCircuitDefinitions()

+Returns an array of objects that represent the different circuit functions that a circuit can be assigned.

 #### schedule.deleteScheduleEventByIdAsync(scheduleId)

 Deletes a scheduled event with specified id.
 See [`SLDeleteScheduleEventById`](#sldeletescheduleeventbyid) documentation for argument values.
 Resolves/emits the `deleteScheduleById` or `scheduleChanged` event when response is acknowledged (listen for both).